top of page

 Finding Unshakeable Hope in Intimidating Times

 A few years back, I was heading home after a worship practice.
 After parking my car, I began walking towards my apartment building while texting.
 Two young men, evidently under the influence of drugs, approached me and started asking questions about my phone in broken English.
 I realized they were looking for trouble.
 I glanced around and saw no one who could assist, so I began trying to maneuver my way out of the imminent danger.
-I knew drugs impaired their ability to think

 Tea Deak